BasZeroCode/Cybersecurity-Portfolio/Conduct a security audit/README.md

 **Botium Toys Cybersecurity Project Overview**

-*Phase 1: Laying the Groundwork*
+*Phase 1: Setting the Foundation*

-I led a cybersecurity project for Botium Toys, a growing U.S. toy company expanding online.
-The project aimed to address concerns about business continuity, compliance, and security risks tied to the company's growth.
+Undertook a comprehensive cybersecurity project independently to conduct an internal security audit for Botium Toys, a growing U.S.-based toy company expanding its online presence.
+The project was initiated due to concerns about business continuity, compliance, and security risks associated with the company's growth.

-*Audit Scope and Goals:*
+**Audit Scope and Goals:**

-Worked with the IT manager to set clear goals:

 **Scope:**
-- Checked everything: physical and digital assets, online operations, and EU compliance.
+- Covered entire IT infrastructure, including physical and digital assets, online operations, and compliance with EU regulations.

 **Goals:**
-- Checked how secure things are now.
+- Assessed current security posture.
-- Identified risks and vulnerabilities.
+- Identified and documented risks, threats, and vulnerabilities.
-- Looked at compliance with U.S. and EU rules.
+- Evaluated compliance with U.S. and EU payment processing regulations.
-- Gave recommendations for expanding the IT department.
+- Provided findings and recommendations for potential IT improvements.

 **Risk Assessment:**

-Found and ranked risks to critical stuff, business operations, and sticking to the rules.
-This guided where we focused in the audit.
+Independently conducted a comprehensive risk assessment to identify and prioritize potential risks to critical assets, business continuity, and compliance.
+Guided the focus areas of the audit.

-*Phase 2: Checking Controls and Compliance*
+*Phase 2: Controls Assessment and Compliance Checklist*

-**Checking Controls:**

-Looked at how well the security measures were working:

-- Who can get in?
-- How safe is the network?
+**Controls Assessment:**

+Independently evaluated the effectiveness of existing security controls by:

+- Analyzing access controls and authentication methods.
+- Reviewing network security measures.
-- What about keeping data safe?
+- Assessing data protection practices.
-- Ready for if something goes wrong?
-- Are people trained to be careful?

-**Checking Compliance:**
+- Evaluating incident response procedures.
+- Examining employee training and awareness programs.

+**Compliance Checklist:**

-Made a checklist based on EU and U.S. payment rules.
-Found where things didn't match up and gave ways to fix them.
+Developed a detailed compliance checklist independently based on GDPR and U.S. payment processing requirements.
+Identified areas of non-compliance and provided actionable recommendations for improvement.

-*What We Said and Wrote Down:*

-Put everything into a clear report.
-It showed Botium Toys how to improve security, follow rules, and write down what to do.

-**Results:**

-Made Botium Toys safer and helped the IT team grow.
-Followed a solid plan, found and fixed risks, and made sure Botium Toys followed the rules.
-All the details are in my GitHub portfolio.
-It shows how good I am at checking and fixing things for businesses.
+**Recommendations and Documentation:**

+Compiled findings and recommendations independently into a comprehensive report, serving as a guide for potential enhancements to Botium Toys' security posture, compliance, and documentation.

+**Project Impact:**

+This independent project not only contributed to enhancing Botium Toys' security and compliance but also demonstrated the ability to work autonomously in cybersecurity auditing, risk assessment, and compliance management.
+The detailed documentation is available in my GitHub portfolio, showcasing expertise and commitment to securing digital environments for businesses.